levigbeverly/levigbeverly.github.io/docs/tutorials/delete-a-venue.md

 ## Delete a user in Postman

-1. In your preferred command line tool (for new users, we recommend Git Bash), start **Local-Show-Tive** locally by entering the following command:
+1. In your preferred command line tool, start **Local-Show-Tive** locally by entering the following command:

     ```shell
     cd <your-github-workspace>/local-show-tive/api